 Raising a disagreement

-the university has 45 calendar days in which to respond to your disagreement from the date that this is received.
+The University has 45 calendar days in which to respond to your disagreement from the date this is received.

-The HR Operations Manager will consider the reasons for your disagreement and will review the Pre-NESA Questionnaire completed by yourself and the person who engaged your services as well as the assessment documentation that was used to make the determination.
+The HR Operations Manager will consider the reasons for your disagreement and will review the Pre-NESA Questionnaire completed by you and the person who engaged your services, as well as the assessment documentation that was used to make the determination.

 The HR Operations Manager will respond to you within 45 calendar days to inform you of the decision and the reason for the decision.

-If the outcome of the disagreement process is that the University agree that the original decision is incorrect, the reasons for this will be explained in the response and a new assessment will be undertaken and a new status determination statement will be issued to you.
+If the University agree the original decision is incorrect, the reasons for this will be explained in the response and a new assessment will be undertaken.
+Subsequently, a new status determination statement will be issued to you.